PrintDURATION: 5 days

 The Flight Assessment takes place on day 3 at an agreed local flying venue.
 You will be given the address in advance and the start time of your 90-min slot.
 Flight Assessments are subject to weather, and a decision will be made at the end of day 2.
 In the event of a cancelled Flight Assessment, an alternative date will be offered.

-Day 4.
-Start the development of your Operations Manual.
+Days 4 and 5 Start the development of your Operations Manual.
 Your Operations Manual is a very important document; it details how you will fly safely, and how you will conduct risk assessments.
 On completion of the course, you will need to spend time (typically several weeks) completing your Operations Manual.
 When your Operations Manual is complete it will be submitted to Consortiq for review.
-On a successful review by Consortiq they will issue a full Category NQE recommendation to accompany your Operations Manual to the CAA.
+On a successful review by Consortiq they will issue a full category NQE recommendation to accompany your Operations Manual to the CAA.

 Note: CAA fees for a PfCO are not included in the course fee.

 * No lunch or refreshments will be provided on the Flight Assessment day

 ** Full category NQE recommendations will be issued following the final review of your completed Operations Manual.